at-ishikawa/at-ishikawa.github.io/_docs/windows/setup.md

 This is helpful to use some applications before it becomes stable releases, like WSL, and many documents on the Internet is also written for these pre-stable versions.

 Once you joined, you wanna make sure turnning on automatic updates for OS version.
-See [this page](https://www.sheffield.ac.uk/it-services/information-security/windows-updat) to turn on on.
+See [this page](https://www.sheffield.ac.uk/it-services/information-security/windows-updat) to turn it on.

 Windows Subsystem for Linux (WSL)